-Pump owners and operators, construction entities utilizing concrete placement equipment, as well as ready mix suppliers should be aware of the contents of the standard.
-In this interim between publication and effective date, operational and training changes can and should be made to come into compliance.

-It is known that governmental regulators (OSHA) and legal entities (attorneys) will use the standard as a benchmark against which the players on a concrete pour will be judged.
+Pump owners and operators, construction entities utilizing concrete placement equipment as well as ready mix suppliers should be aware of the contents of the standard.
+Operational and training changes can and should be made to come into compliance.
+Governmental regulators (OSHA) and legal entities (attorneys) may use the standard as a benchmark against which the players on a concrete pour will be judged.